TheTrueBark/TyranidScreeps2.0/docs/visuals.md

 `RoomVisual.js` is loaded in `main.js` to extend the prototype with `.structure` and related helpers used for ghost drawings.

-When the building manager plans extensions via `layoutPlanner`, their stamp is stored in `room.memory.baseLayout`.
-The ghost layer reads from this memory so you can preview extension locations before construction sites are placed.
+When `layoutPlanner` generates a layout, the matrix is stored under `room.memory.layout.matrix`.
+The ghost layer reads from this matrix so you can preview structure locations before construction sites are placed.

 Colors indicate build status: